colinjlacy/angular-2-loading-container/README.md

 ## To Use:

-Pull `loading-indicator.ts` into your project, generally in a widely accessible place, where it can be referenced by other classes.
-Pull `loading-indicator.scss` into your Sass directory.
+Pull `loading-container.ts` into your project, generally in a widely accessible place, where it can be referenced by other classes.
+Pull `loading-container.scss` into your Sass directory.

-In your target class, reference the two classes in `loading-indicator.ts`.
+In your target class, reference the two classes in `loading-container.ts`.
 One is a directive, while the other is a base class that your component should extend:

 	import {Component, OnInit} from 'angular/core';
 	import {DataService} from '../../data/data.service';
-	import {LoadingIndicator, LoadingPage} from '../../components/loading-indicator';
+	import {LoadingContainer, LoadingPage} from '../../components/loading-container';

 	@Component({
 		selector: 'some-component',
 	    templateUrl: 'some/page.html',
 	    providers: [DataService],
-	    directives: [LoadingIndicator]
+	    directives: [LoadingContainer]
 	})
 	export class LoginPage extends LoadingPage {
 		public asyncData;